Who was Leo XIII, the pope with a social vision who inspired Prevost?

 2 min

-Born in 1810 to a rural noble family in a village near Rome, Gioacchino Vincenzo Raffaele Luigi Pecci was a pope attentive to the modern world who renewed Catholic philosophy by pivoting it around the teachings of Thomas Aquinas.
-He lived at a time of profound global change, with the unification of Italy and, consequently, the disappearance of the Papal States, which pitted the Vatican against the Roman Catholic Church in a relationship that was not recovered until the 1920s.
-He also experienced the rise of Marxism and socialism, the expansion of European imperialist colonialism, and major technological and artistic revolutions.
+Born in 1810 to a rural noble family in a village near Rome, Gioacchino Vincenzo Raffaele Luigi Pecci was a pope attentive to the modern world who renewed Catholic philosophy, pivoting it around the teachings of Thomas Aquinas.
+He lived at a time of profound global change, with the unification of Italy and, consequently, the disappearance of the Papal States, which pitted the Vatican against Rome in a relationship that was not recovered until the 1920s.
+He also experienced the rise of Marxism and socialism, the expansion of European imperialist colonialism, and great technological and artistic revolutions.

 Leo XIII was attentive to these changes from a moderate and conciliatory position and sought bridges between conservatism and the necessary evolution.
-For example, by trying to bring the Church up to date in the scientific field or by opening the Vatican archives to both Catholics and non-Catholics, creating new academic centers in Rome to study the Scriptures, philosophy, theology, and astronomy.
+For example, he tried to bring the Church up to date in the scientific field or opened the Vatican archives to both Catholics and non-Catholics, creating new academic centers in Rome to study the Scriptures, philosophy, theology, and astronomy.
 He also placed special emphasis on the intellectual formation of religious leaders, at a time when there was very little preparation to become a priest.

-In the diplomatic arena, he calmed the crisis with the Italian government, despite maintaining his distance, and improved relations with the German Empire and the French Republic, while initiating the expansion of the Catholic Church throughout the world.
-With the political strength of the Vatican City State lost, he began the desire for global moral leadership.
+In the diplomatic field, he calmed the crisis with the Italian government, despite maintaining his distance, and improved relations with the German Empire and the French Republic, while initiating the expansion of the Catholic Church throughout the world.
+With the Vatican States' loss of political power, the desire for global moral leadership began.

-While we do not know more details about the reason for Cardinal Robert Prevost's choice of name, the biography of Leo XIII predicts a papacy perhaps somewhat less courageous than the previous one, but along the same innovative lines opened by Francis.
+While we still don't know more details about the reason for Cardinal Robert Prevost's choice of name, the biography of Leo XIII suggests a papacy that may be somewhat less courageous than the previous one, but along the same innovative lines pioneered by Francis.

 stats